oracle-quickstart/oci-rsa-ansible-wazuh-kibana/README.md

 [here](/wazuh-kibana/README.md).

 ## Ansible Role: wazuh-ansible
-We are using <b>Galaxy</b> which provides pre-packaged units of work known to Ansible as roles and collections.
-Content from roles and collections of the <b>wazuh-ansible</b> are referenced in oci-rsa-ansible-wazuh-kibana.
-ThisReadme cleanup playbook installs and configures Wazuh agent and manager.
+We are using **Galaxy** which provides pre-packaged units of work known to Ansible as roles and collections.
+Content from roles and collections of the **wazuh-ansible** are referenced in oci-rsa-ansible-wazuh-kibana.
+This playbook installs and configures Wazuh agent and manager.

 ## Ansible Role: oci-rsa-ansible-base